sandy366/LearnAI-KnowledgeMiningBootcamp/readme.md

 #TO DO!!!
 + Fix the Bot usage in the Solution Architecture file
 + Add the missing labs
++ Rewrite Sol Arch Begining and the connection between the labs

 # LearnAI: Build an Enterprise Knowledge Mining Solution using the Microsoft AI Platform
 ### Build an enterprise scale intelligent search solution for searching business documents using Microsoft Azure and Cognitive Search